iotivity/IoTivity-Getting-Started/gsg-kit.md

    cd workspace
    ```

-4. Create the IoTivity project:
+6. Create the IoTivity project (we'll call it myexample):

    ```
    create_project.sh myexample
    cd myexample
    ```

-5. Copy the sample project to the current directory and set it up:
+7. Copy the sample project to the current directory and set it up:

    ```
    cp ~/Sample-Raspberry-Pi-Code/IoTivity-lite/explorer-hat-pro/setup.sh ./
    ./setup.sh
    ```

    If you don't have a HAT board, you can get a sample project with limited functionality.
 Copy the sample project from this location instead: ~/Sample-Raspberry-Pi-Code/IoTivity-lite/nohat.
+(Just substitute "nohat" for "explorer-hat-pro" in the command above)

-The sample project now has Explorer HAT drivers installed and is ready for code generation and building.
+The sample project now has Explorer HAT (or no HAT) drivers installed and is ready for code generation and building.

 ## Build and Run the Server App